 - Twitch is a very popular streaming platform for gaming but some users reported that Twitch extensions are not working.

-- Sometimes your browser can cause this problem, so you might want to switch it and check if that helps.
+- Your browser can make your Twitch extensions not work, so you might want to switch it and check if that helps.

-Users with a wide range of PC configurations have complained on online forums that their extensions are not working.
+Users with a wide range of PC configurations have complained via online forums that their Twitch extensions are not working.

-In some cases, the extensions fail to load entirely or don’t appear in the list of the installed extensions.
+In some cases, these fail to load entirely or don’t appear in the list of the installed extensions.

 Because the possible causes for this issue could vary a lot from user to user, we compiled some of the best troubleshooting steps that are worth trying out.